When Priorities Make an Unexpected Shift in Your Life

 Progress, and a whole lot of work!

-Selling the condo was a whole new thing for me, with loads of details I needed to learn, from the requirements of the condo complex and Florida real estate expenses, to where to take donations or try to sell what wouldn’t fit in the new place.
+Selling the condo was a whole new thing for me, with loads of details I needed to learn, from the requirements of the condo complex and Florida real estate expenses, to where to take donations in a geographically unfamiliar area, or try to sell what wouldn’t fit in the new place.

 I was back and forth between Albuquerque and South Florida for much of the summer and early fall.
 And if you don’t already know this, Florida heat (“feels like 107°”) and humidity (over 90%) can be brutal even when you’re just sitting around.
 Having lived in a low-humidity, high-desert environment for the past 38 years made this even harder for me.
 I felt disgusting and drenched for much of the time I was there.